 “Soliciting feedback does not mean product plans change course with every new piece of input,” says startup executive Eran Aloni.
 “The best product managers are those who can define and articulate clear and consistent product vision while constantly evaluating it.”

 6. Continuously improving

-Never content with the status quo, a high-performing team will always push itself to do things better, both as a group and as individuals.
+Never be content with the status quo — as a high-performing team will always push itself to do things better, both as a group and as individuals.
 This improves the quality of their output and demonstrates their commitment to quality by starting with themselves.